Concrete floors Cons, Pros & Ideas

 Concrete Floor Pros

 - The same features that make concrete floors so strong also make them easy to clean.
 A correctly sealed concrete floor eliminates stains, dirt, spills, and hard impacts.
 A little sweeping and damp mopping is all that’s required to keep them looking like new.

 - Present techniques for concrete finishing push forward concrete floors from prosaic to deluxe.
-Integral colors adding while fresh concrete is mixing gives concrete in a wide range of funky colors.
-Surface treatments such as concrete stains, acid etch stains, and simple paint turns dull concrete into beautiful finishes.
+Integral colors adding while fresh concrete is mixing give concrete a wide range of funky colors.
+Surface treatments such as concrete stains, acid etch stains, and simple paint turn dull concrete into beautiful finishes.
 Also, you can use stamps or rubber stencils to make textured concrete.
-A stained concrete finish can be similar to natural stone, tiles, and brick if you combine the right coloring agents and dyes!
+A stained concrete finish can resemble natural stone, tiles, and brick if you combine the right coloring agents and dyes!